andrewjstryker/nvim/design.md

 ### Plugin manifest

 `rocks.toml` is the **single canonical plugin manifest**.
-It lives at `nvim/rocks.toml` in the source tree and is copied to `stage/nvim/rocks.toml` during build.
+It lives at `src/config/nvim/rocks.toml` is copied to `stage/config/nvim/rocks.toml` during build.
 There is no second manifest.

 ---